University of Louisville Cardinal Marching Band: Kentucky Derby

 The second of these events is the Kentucky Derby itself at historic Churchill Downs.
 The band routinely plays in between the various races held on Derby day, usually alternating play times with a military band.
 Its greatest honor every year takes place minutes before the big race—the playing of the Stephen Foster classic "My Old Kentucky Home" near the Derby Winner's Circle for all those in attendance and for those that watch on television.
 The band first played the song at the Derby in 1936, by which time it was established as the music played while the horses are led to the post parade.
 It has kept this engagement for all but a few years since then.
 In 2002, famed trumpeter Wynton Marsalis joined the band for this honor.
-In 1998, Dr. Frederick A. Speck (the UofL director of bands and a composer in his own right) wrote an arrangement of My Old Kentucky Home that the marching band has since played for this and many other occasions.
+In 1998, Frederick A. Speck (the UofL director of bands and a composer in his own right) wrote an arrangement of My Old Kentucky Home that the marching band has since played for this and many other occasions.

 The Louisville Orchestra

-For years, the UofL Marching Band has carried a relationship with the Louisville Orchestra.
-The first concert of the Orchestra's season is called Fanfara—held at The Kentucky Center for the Performing Arts in September every year.
-The marching band is featured as the opening act, usually entering and exiting to a drum cadence but stopping to play The Star-Spangled Banner while on stage.
-The playing of the American national anthem appropriately kicks off the Orchestra's season of wonderful live music.
+In the past, the UofL Marching Band carried a relationship with the Louisville Orchestra.
+The first concert of the Orchestra's season was called Fanfara—held at The Kentucky Center for the Performing Arts in September every year.
+The marching band was featured as the opening act, usually entering and exiting to a drum cadence but stopping to play The Star-Spangled Banner while on stage.
+The playing of the American national anthem appropriately kicked off the Orchestra's season of wonderful live music.